VanadeysHaven/PretparkCore/README.md

 - `pretparkcore.staffbepunch`
   - This permission is _supposed_ to be given to all members's of staff.
   - Player with this permission can be punched by players with the gadget.
+- `pretparkcore.clearchat`
+  - This permission allows the player to clear the chat.
+  - Players with this command will not have their chat cleared.

 ## Commands
 > Arguments: (required) [optional]